MrDabrudda/TBYPFWX/README.md

 # TBYPFWX - Take Back YOUR Privacy From Windows 10
 27MAY 2022

 Updated the Windows 10 DISA STIG -V2R4.
+Only a few changes to the registry file.
 If you have the DISA STIG Viewer you can download then Windows 10 ChkList and verify your settings.
 ANYTHING SET TO NA in the DISA STIG Viewer cannot be changed in powershell or registry and is mostly USER specific.

 18 AUG 2019